firedrakeproject/firedrake/docs/source/point-evaluation.rst

    # or equivalently
    error = errornorm(interpolate(f, P0DG), y_pts)

-We can then use the :py:attr:`~.MeshGeometry.input_ordering` vertex-only mesh to safely check the values of ``error`` at the points :math:`\{x_i\}_{i=0}^{N-1}`.
+We can then use the :py:attr:`~.VertexOnlyMeshTopology.input_ordering` vertex-only mesh to safely check the values of ``error`` at the points :math:`\{x_i\}_{i=0}^{N-1}`.